 EXCLUSIVE: Ex-Canelo foe Rhodes talks Golovkin rematch, agrees with Khan

-Giving his own opinion on how the fight goes, former opponent of Canelo, Ryan Rhodes spoke to WBN on Friday.
+Giving his own opinion on how the fight goes, a former opponent of Canelo, Ryan Rhodes, spoke to WBN on Friday.

 “It’ll be a little bit different this time.
 I think there’s more pressure.
 Canelo will have a little bit more to think about.
 Obviously, failing the drugs test, his reasons; whether he was or wasn’t taking it,” Rhodes exclusively told World Boxing News.

 “Canelo knows what kind of a tough and hard fight he was in.
 If he was taking the PED and now won’t because they’ll be on top of him with the drug testing.
-If he’s not then there’s a massive pressure thinking I needed that for such a tough fight but now I’m not able to take it, the pressure is really on now.”
+If he’s not, then there’s a massive pressure thinking I needed that for such a tough fight, but now I’m unable to take it.
+The pressure is really on now.”

-Amir Khan in a recent Toe2Toe podcast session stated his own similar opinion on the fight, which Rhodes touched on.
+In a recent Toe2Toe podcast session, Amir Khan stated his own similar opinion on the fight, which Rhodes touched on.

 “I listened to Amir Khan’s interview on Sky Sports podcast with Spencer Fearon.
-I couldn’t agree more although I usually don’t agree with Amir Khan and his comments and his excuses but that’s one thing that I did agree with him on.
+I couldn’t agree more.
+Although I usually don’t agree with Amir Khan and his comments and his excuses, that’s one thing that I did agree with him on.
 That the pressure is on Canelo now.”

-When asked by WBN on how the fight plays out, Rhodes replied: “Golovkin has got a lot more of a chance now, I think he was so upset about Canelo failing the drugs test.
-I think now he’s bit between his teeth and wants to make a massive statement.
+When asked by WBN how the fight plays out, Rhodes replied: “Golovkin has got a lot more of a chance now.
+I think he was so upset about Canelo failing the drugs test.
+Now he has the bit between his teeth and wants to make a massive statement.

 Rhodes expressed heavy feelings on the subject of Canelo failing a drugs test earlier this year.

-The former European champion hopes athletes taking banned substances are give harsher punishments.
+The former European champion hopes athletes taking banned substances are given harsher punishments.

 “I see GGG proper wanting to make a statement this time.
 He may even try and get Canelo out of there with a late stoppage.
 But if you look at it, it’s either going to be GGG late TKO or Canelo on points.

-A general query which has surfaced with the boxing community recently is Golovkin’s age.
+A general query that has surfaced with the boxing community recently is Golovkin’s age.
 Now 36 years old, it has been brought to question whether it plays a big factor in the rematch.

 “The one thing about Golovkin is he doesn’t allow his opponent to take him into the deep trenches.

-“Canelo was his toughest fight to date but it weren’t ‘for the love of a fight’.
+“Canelo was his toughest fight to date, but it wasn’t ‘for the love of a fight.’
 It was a good technical fight.

-“GGG isn’t in those wars where he’s been banged up and gotten cuts, he’s just not in those type of fights,” concluded the Sheffield man.
+“GGG isn’t in those wars where he’s been banged up and gotten cuts.
+He’s just not in those types of fights,” concluded the Sheffield man.